MOHAMEDHALBES/rtfm/troubleshooting/app-installations.md

 1. Remove this app, it needs to be reinstalled.
 2. Check type of sideloading that you are using, tap on Selected Device on appdb and see "Sideloading with..." written under device name.
 3. If you are using free certificate without your personal developer account, your device may be blacklisted by Apple and you can no longer use this certificate.
 Switch to stable sideloading method.
 If you are using 3rd party certificate, check that it is not revoked.
-If you are using your own developer account or P2P-shared developer account, it is something unusual, create ticket in Helpdesk on [PLUS status page](https://appdb.to/my/plus).
+If you are using your own developer account or P2P-shared developer account, it is something unusual, create ticket in Helpdesk on [Billing page](https://appdb.to/my/billing).
 4. If you are installing app after revocation, you need to remove old app and install new again (**not just reinstall it**).
 You can do it for all apps just with one tap from [IPA cache page](https://appdb.to/my/ipa-cache).
 5. If you're installing an enhanced app or combining app enhancement and app, read app description and check if you have removed the original app (some enhanced apps can not be installed alongside with original ones).

-If nothing helps, create ticket in support desk (link can be found on [PLUS status page](https://appdb.to/my/plus)) and provide email that you used to link your device and logs from your device (you should trigger sysdiagnose right after "unable to install at this time" popup appeared).
+If nothing helps, create ticket in support desk (link can be found on [Billing page](https://appdb.to/my/billing)) and provide email that you used to link your device and logs from your device (you should trigger sysdiagnose right after "unable to install at this time" popup appeared).

 If app was successfully installed to your device, but still crashing, check that you disabled everything in advanced usage zone on [device features configuration page](https://appdb.to/my/configure), remove app and install it again.